 The Consultation had also been expected to include a proposal for simplifying the statutory requirements to enable settlement (compromise) agreements to cover existing and future claims without setting out long lists of causes of action - a so-called blanket waiver.
 While such simplification is tempting, the Government is dropping the proposal in favour of greater certainty.
 The Government now considers that a blanket waiver would increase the level and cost of legal advice employees would need to fully understand what they were agreeing to.

 The consultation closes on 23 November.

 The Acas Code of Practice on Discipline and Grievance

-The Government is currently considering review of the Acas Code as part of the 'Call for Evidence: Dealing with dismissal and compensated no fault dismissal for micro businesses', published on 15 March and which runs until 8 June.
-While particular concerns are raised around the suitability of the Code for small businesses, the review extends to the usefulness of the current form of the Code for all employers.
-This is in light of concerns that it is too focused on disciplinary issues rather than capability/performance ones.
+Review of the Acas Code formed part of the 'Call for Evidence: Dealing with dismissal and compensated no fault dismissal for micro businesses'.
+While particular concerns are raised around the suitability of the Code for small businesses, the review extended to the usefulness of the current form of the Code for all employers.
+This is in light of concerns that it focuses too heavily on disciplinary issues rather than capability/performance ones.

 The Government has committed to the principle of charging fees to tribunal users.
-While the introduction of fees is not up for discussion, how to go about their introduction is still under consideration.
-In December, the Ministry of Justice launched its consultation, 'Introducing fees in employment tribunals and the Employment Appeal Tribunal'.
-The consultation sets out two options.
+While the introduction of fees was not up for discussion, how to go about their introduction was the subject of a Ministry of Justice (MoJ) consultation, 'Introducing fees in employment tribunals and the Employment Appeal Tribunal'.
+The consultation set out two options: